 When the decedent is the record title owner, the property is generally referred to as part of the estate.
 Probate may not be completed or started due to a variety of reasons such as lack of knowledge or resources, disputes, or even family conflict.
 When this happens, the personal belongings cannot be legally distributed.
 This can be a frustrating and challenging, especially for those who are waiting to receive their inheritance.
 Without the completion, the property may remain in limbo for an indefinite period.

 If the decedent’s mineral interest is not currently producing, having updated records is crucial for several reasons.
-First, it provides legal clarity and certainty for both the current owners and potential buyers of mineral rights.
-When records are up to date, it becomes easier to verify, track the transfer of ownership and prevent conflicts that may arise due to conflicting ownership claims.
-In addition, updated records are essential for the effective management of mineral resources.
-Knowing who owns the mineral rights helps ensure that proper permissions are obtained, and royalties are paid to the rightful owners.
+First, it provides legal clarity and certainty for both the current owners and potential buyers.
+When they are up to date, it becomes easier to verify, track the transfer of ownership and prevent conflicts that arise due to conflicting ownership claims.
+Knowing who owns the mineral resources helps ensure that proper permissions are obtained, and royalties are paid to the rightful owners.
 Updated documents are essential for the proper functioning of the oil & gas industry and for the protection of the rights of all stakeholders involved.

-If you’re facing the complex and often overwhelming situation, hiring a probate attorney firm with the experience and skills to guide you is encouraged.
-From dealing with legal requirements and deadlines to managing conflicts between beneficiaries, a probate attorney can provide the expertise required to successfully administer a loved one’s estate.
-We can help you avoid costly mistakes and ensure that the wishes of your loved one are honored.
+If you’re facing the complex and often overwhelming situation, hiring a firm with the experience and skills to guide you is encouraged.
+From dealing with legal requirements and deadlines to managing conflicts between beneficiaries, we can provide the expertise required to successfully administer a loved one’s estate.
+We will assist you to avoid costly mistakes and ensure that the wishes of your loved one are honored.
 Please contact us for a free consultation.
+Lawyer for probate.